 - Apply a layer of rubber solution at the place where the patch will come and let it dry until it no longer sticks when you gently touch it with your finger.

-- Stick the patch over the hole and press it firmly.
-If there is a plastic foil on it, work with your thumbs from the center outwards. this tears the foil and you can pull it out from the middle to the outside without the orange vulcanization layer coming loose.
+- Stick the patch over the puncture and press it firmly.
+If there is a plastic foil on it, work with your thumbs from the center outwards.
+This tears the foil and you can pull it out from the middle to the outside without the orange vulcanization layer coming loose.

 - Feel with your hand inside the tire and make sure there is no dirt or objects stuck inside.